cognitedata/cognite-grafana-datasource/.github/pull_request_template.md

 What resource types has been involved in the change?
 E.g. time series, relationships, events, FDM

 **Changes to datasource JSON model**
-What has been update in the JSON?
-Any fields added/removed?
+What has been updated in the JSON?
+Any fields added/removed, possible breaking changes?

 **Has documentation been updated**
 Yes/No